YordanGeorgiev/qto/README.md

 ### 2.1.
 What can it do to for me and/or my organisation ?
-With qto you could either re-use the existing items for management available from the home page or you could in less than 5 minutes per item define your own - that is create entirely new data-driven application.
+Manage your projects with scale and to the finest granularity of your choice.

 ### 2.2.
 Assumption and prerequisites
 Your organisation:

-- needs a data driven web app with secure access via https
-- has the need to constantly update comparably small ( less than 10k rows) (hierarchy) tables
+- needs to setup quickly teams and projects for tracking issues, tasks, problems, documentation
-- has full trust to the persons in the org for all, but users data related CRUD operations
+- has full trust to the persons per teams for all (except users related data) add, update, delete operations
-- has the a need to load MANY tables into a postgres db, which might be changing constantly DDL wise
-- the API of having bigint id and uid as PK as well as default vals for nullable cols is acceptable
 - might have the need to save technical documentation in versioned md format
+- might have the need to constantly update comparably small ( less than 10k rows) (hierarchy) tables
+- needs to keep track vertically of documentation and generate pdf, docx and md files out of it